CSCfi/csc-user-guide/docs/computing/running/batch-job-partitions.md

 #### Multi-instance GPUs

-A subset of the A100 GPUs in the Mahti `gpusmall` partition are divided into a total of 28 smaller multi-instance GPUs (MIGs), which have one-seventh of the compute and memory capacity of a full A100 GPU.
+A subset of the A100 GPUs on the Mahti `gpusmall` partition are divided into a total of 28 smaller multi-instance GPUs (MIGs), which have one-seventh of the compute and memory capacity of a full A100 GPU.
 Unless you specify otherwise, the job is allocated 17.5 GiB of memory for each reserved MIG.
 Note that you